 Yet other groups of friends included academics, novelists, doctors, psychologists, composers, architects, museum curators, and others.

-However, at the center of Brice’s Los Angeles social world was a small group of constant intimates that the photographs below depict.
+However, at the center of Brice’s Los Angeles social world was a small group of constant intimates, who contributed greatly to the rise of Los Angeles as one of the world’s great art centers.
 They included:

 The Brodys began collecting art in the 1950’s at the urging of Francie’s father and stepmother, Albert and Mary Lasker.
 Their collection eventually included Moore, Braque, Bonnard, Picasso, Giacometti, Chagall, Degas, Dufy, Matisse, Renoir, and Rodin, as well as Calder mobiles, Etruscan artifacts, and Japanese prints.